itsjunetime/smserver/README.md

 - [x] Start new conversations from browser
 - [x] View all attachments in browser
 - [x] Send images/attachments from browser
+- [x] Websockets for instant communication -- Websockets are currently experimental, so the app still uses long-polling in conjunction with websockets to make sure all messages are sent to client
 - [x] Automatic checking for new messages
 - [x] Display for which conversations have unread messages
 - [x] Persistent settings
 - [x] Allow the server to run in the background for unlimited time
 - [x] Convenient Custom CSS Loading
-- [ ] Search through messages from browser - This has been implemented in the API
+- [ ] Notification when other party starts typing
 - [ ] Information on web page about battery life, wifi connection, etc

 ### Future plans
 - [ ] HTTPS
-- [ ] Websockets for instant communication
-- [ ] Notification when other party starts typing
+- [ ] Search through messages from browser - This has been implemented in the API
 - [ ] Access to camera roll

 ## Issues